Ladder Operator Block-Encoding: Results

 $\phi^4$ theory is one of the simplest interacting field theories.
 This theory leads to quartic interactions between scalar particles.
 In lightfront coordinates, the $\phi^4$ Hamiltonian can be written as:

-where the values of the coefficients are omitted for brevity, but can be determined analytically \cite{PhysRevD.105.016020}.
+where the values of the coefficients can be determined analytically \cite{vary2022}.

-Unlike the Quartic Harmonic Oscillator and the Static Massive Yukawa model, $\phi^4$ theory on the light front is defined based on a discretization of momentum modes.
-Since the results in Subsections \ref{sec:qosc_results} and \ref{sec:static_yukawa} establish that LOBE constructions are generally preferred when the bosonic cutoff is large, here we chose to look at the space-time cost as a function of the total number of momentum modes.
-In Figure \ref{fig:phi4}, we show the scaling of the space-time costs associated with both the LOBE and Pauli Expansion block-encodings as a function of the number of modes.
-For these estimates, the bosonic cutoff is fixed to $\Omega = 3$.
+Unlike the quartic harmonic oscillator and the static Yukawa model, $\phi^4$ theory on the light front is defined based on a discretization of momentum modes.
+The results in subsections \ref{sec:components}, \ref{sec:qosc_results}, and \ref{sec:static_yukawa} suggest that LOBE is more efficient when $\Omega$ is large.
+Here we analyze the space-time cost as a function of the total number of momentum modes.

+In Figure \ref{fig:phi4}, we show the space-time costs for LOBE and Pauli Expansion as a function of the total number of modes.
+We fix $\Omega = 3$, since this is the smallest non-trivial bosonic occupation cutoff.
+Pauli Expansion is better suited for lower cutoffs, and we expect LOBE to be more efficient when $\Omega$ is large.

-When the number of modes is small (low resolution), the LOBE and Pauli Expansion constructions require similar space-time costs, with the Pauli Expansion block-encodings requiring one fewer block-encoding ancilla when there are only two modes.
-For higher resolutions (more modes), the LOBE constructions require signficantly fewer $T$ gates and non-Clifford rotations, in addition to requiring fewer block-encoding ancillae, using fewer total qubits, and having smaller rescaling factors.
-Notably, when $7$ momentum modes are used, the time cost for the LOBE construction is approximately two orders of magnitude smaller than the Pauli Expansion construction.
+When the number of modes is small (low resolution), LOBE and Pauli Expansion require similar space-time costs.
+For more modes (higher resolutions), LOBE requires signficantly fewer $T$ gates and non-Clifford rotations.
+At high resolution, LOBE also requires fewer block-encoding ancillae and uses fewer total qubits, and has smaller rescaling factors.
+Notably, when $7$ momentum modes are used, LOBE uses approximately two orders of magnitude fewer $T$ gates and non-Clifford rotations than Pauli Expansion.